40-percent/40percent-wiki/why.md

 # Why use a layered 40% keyboard?

-Just under half of the keys on a laptop require that the hands be moved or stretched to hit small distant targets and then reoriented back to the home row.
+Just under half of the keys on a laptop keyboard require that the hands be moved or stretched to hit small distant targets and then reoriented back to the home row.
 That reaching and reorienting is slow and can lead to hand issues.

-Forty-percent keyboards reduce finger and hand stretching by moving less frequent keys to be under the fingers on added layers.
+Forty-percent keyboards reduce finger and hand stretching by moving less frequent keys onto added layers right under the fingers.
 Full-size keyboards already do this by using the shift key for capital letters and most of the symbols.
 We don't have huge keyboards with separate capital letter keys and far more symbol keys.